The door of the Langa of Asti “wounded” by the fury of the French: Cassinasco, where Pavese dreamed of seeing the sea.

 Food and wine and typical products.

-Wine production is also important, in particular the cultivation of the Moscato vine.
+Wine production is also important with the cultivation of the Moscato grape.

 To be seen.

-All that remains of the ancient castle of Cassinasco, destroyed in 1615, is a tower with a square plan 20 meters high - visitable - which offers a splendid panoramic view over the entire circle of the Alps.
+The remains of the ancient castle of Cassinasco, destroyed in 1615, are represented by tower with a square plan 20 meters high - which can be visited - which offers a splendid panoramic view over the entire circle of the Alps.

-The medieval tower, in stone, belonged to the ancient castle of Cassinasco still bears the “scars” - a deep gash that pierces it - of the violent fights of 1615 that lead to the destruction of the fortress: as anticipated, at that time the army of the Duke of Savoy passed from Cassinasco and was attacked by the inhabitants of the place who killed some soldiers of the avant-garde.
+The medieval tower, in stone, belonged to the ancient castle of Cassinasco still bears the “scars” - a deep gash that pierces it - of the violent fights of 1615 that lead to the destruction of the fortress.